Kyrd0x/darktrace-assistant/README.md

-# darktrace-assistant
+# Darktrace Assistant

-A tool designed to assist in extracting IP addresses from Darktrace data based on specified conditions.
+A tool designed to assist in extracting :
+- IP addresses from Darktrace data based on specified conditions.
+- Fields from Models Alerts in Vizualizer

 # TODO